RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

   - Bias initialisation to stabilise initial estimates.
   - Gradient clipping (max gradient norm = 5) to prevent exploding gradients.

-The ReLU activation functions introduce non-linearity, enabling the network to learn complex, non-linear relationships between states and actions.
+TODO
+did the initialisation help much? check commit dates to find the right plots later, in the dicussion chaper include how the basline in reinfoce could help with variance and stability, potentially achieving stronger results.

 #### 3.3.2 TD3 Implementation

 The TD3 architecture follows Fujimoto et al. (2018):
-- **Actor Network**: 256-256-128 hidden layers
+- Actor Network: 256-256-128 hidden layers.
+- Twin Critic Networks:
-- **Twin Critic Networks**: Each with 256-256-128 architecture
+  - Each with 256-256-128 architecture.
+  - Linear, single output to estimate the Q-value.
-- **Target Networks**: Soft updates with τ = 0.005
+- Target Networks: Soft updates with τ = 0.005.

 **Key Parameters**:
 - Learning rate: 3e-4